 The rapist stole something, or vandalized something that belonged to someone else.
-It didn’t matter how it affected the woman and he wasn’t being punished for what he did to her or for what he stole from her, but for what he stole from her husband.
+It didn’t matter how it affected the woman, and he wasn’t being punished for what he did to her or for what he stole from her, but for what he stole from her husband.

-If you read the first part of the bible you see that Israel was very much a warring nation.
-Jehovah had (according to the scriptures) promised them certain lands but by the time they were rescued from Egypt, those lands were inhabited by other nations.
-They were given instruction to war against these nations and slaughter all the men.
+If you read the first part of the bible, you see that Israel was very much a warring nation.
+Jehovah had (according to the scriptures) promised them certain lands, but by the time they were rescued from Egypt, those lands were inhabited by other nations.
+The Israelites were given instruction to war against those nations and slaughter all the men.
 Women, children, and livestock they could take for themselves.
-Note Deuteronomy 21, starting in verse 10:

 10 If you go to war against your enemies and Jehovah your God defeats them for you and you take them captive, 11 and you see among the captives a beautiful woman and you are attracted to her and you want to take her as your wife, 12 you may bring her into your house.
 She should then shave her head, attend to her nails, 13 and remove the clothing of her captivity, and dwell in your house.
 She will weep for her father and her mother a whole month, and afterward you may have relations with her; you will become her husband and she will become your wife.

 Why would I, as a woman and who doesn’t see herself as just property, want to worship the god behind these laws?
-If someone raped my child, I don’t think my response would be to ask for some money and then pack up her things and send her off to live with him, so why should I worship a god who thinks this is the right course of action?
+If someone raped my child, I don’t think my response would be to ask for some money and then pack up her things and send her off to live with that man, so why should I worship a god who thinks this is the right course of action?
 What do I learn about Jehovah from these scriptures, and why is he worthy of my worship if this is what he thinks of me?